perfsonar/docs/manage_extra_tools.rst

 Usage
 -----
-See the MaDDash web site `here <http://software.es.net/maddash>`_ for a complete guide.
+See the MaDDash web site `here <http://software.es.net/maddash>`_ for a complete install and user guide.

 Source Code
 -----------